josephspens/patient-health-questionnaire/README.md

+# Patient Health Questionnaire

+In order to run the client application locally:
+1. `git clone git@github.com:josephspens/patient-health-questionnaire.git`
+2. `cd patient-health-questionnaire`
+3. `npm install`
+4. `npm start`

+To run the node server locally:
+1. `npm run build`
+2. `cd server`
+3. `npm start`

+## The Approach

+The project create-react-app has suited me well in the past when I wanted to create some quick react application like this one.
+It removes complexity usually associated with scaffolding a webpack/react application, allowing you to being working on features immediately.

+Like most of my other projects I broke up the client source into `actions`, `components` (both presentational and container), `constants` (initally kept in actions, but realized these are more widely used), `reducers`, `store` (could also be a single file excluding propTypes), and of course the main `index.js`.
+This file structure is very common across react/redux applications.

+The primary focus is in the components directory.
+Here I like grouping files according to their functional component.
+The presentational components, container components, tests, proptypes, and styles are kept together for easier maintenance.
+I'm a fan of composing JSON style mappings, that way you can easily construct a theme provider and reuse components and applications across themes.
+Proptypes are in their own files to clear out the component files of extra noise, and it allows proptype reuse across components (these are found in the store directory, for a lack of a better place to put them).

+With an robust internal component library, and organization would theoretically pull out all `component.*` files and drop them into a `lib` directory, to be imported into these components for use.
+Such a systems design would afford much more code reuse.

+You may have noticed I heavily relied on `material-ui`.
+When it comes to style guides, if it ain't broken, don't fix it.
+Unless you're a larger company, a custom built style guide is overkill and not part of your business objectives.
+Until then, reuse an existing style guide which you can extend and theme.

+I generally use sagas in all my redux applications.
+I maintain a series of root level objects in the store which contain API data... an array (or object) of the API payload, along with various metadata.
+The `didInvalidate` property is used to tell React views to re-fetch data when it has become stale.
+I didn't need to use sagas in this application, or any server communication for that matter, I figured it was worth calling out.

+In addition to "API objects" in the store, I also keep objects I compose with data from various sources, in this case the results property.
+I would rather not modify a store object which could later be overwritten by a fetch, so keeping them separate is generally a good practice.

+Despite popular opinion, I don't hate the React state.
+I believe it has it's purpose, for instance maintaining the state of some purely visual element of a presentational component, in this case I used it to track the current step in the questionnaire.
+That is something I deemed unnecessary for other components to be aware of, so rather than polluting my global store with useless data, I kept it in the component.
+Generally data will be accessed across multiple components, which is why most data goes in the redux store.

+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>